VIDEO: Well-known glass skyscraper in Metairie suffers damage from Ida

 METAIRIE, La.
-(WGNO) – WGNO Reporter Kenny Lopez is outside of the WGNO headquarters examining the damage from Hurricane Ida.
+(WGNO) – A well-known skyscraper in Metairie was damaged Sunday as Ida marched through southern Louisiana.

-So far, the Galleria has only sustained minor damage, but the storm is far from over.
-The eye of the storm is, at the moment, passing fairly close to Metairie.
+As of Sunday night, it appeared the Galleria sustained only minor damage.

 The Galleria is a 29-story skyscraper on Galleria Blvd., off of Causeway Blvd.
-In the immediate vicinity, three hotels and several apartment complexes.
+Three hotels and several apartment complexes are in the area.

 Also seen in the video, insulation from another nearby building is hanging onto the side of the Galleria.